"The only thing I can say for sure, Mike; this business will change you."

 The entire plot was rewritten when Brian Mitsoda left Obsidian and ChrisAvellone took over the project.
 Not much is known about the original version, but judging by Syriana having been mentioned in early interviews as a major influence, it would've been quite a bit more serious.

-What Happened to the Mouse?: Two in the final mission: First, if you're against Leland and you've been a good soldier, Westridge will simply not appear in the final assault on Alpha Protocol.
-Second, if you rescue Scarlet and have a high enough reputation to ask her to be your handler, your previous handler will disappear (though Heck will show up again near the end if you have a low reputation with Scarlet but ask her to help anyways.)
+What Happened to the Mouse?: In the final mission, if you rescue Scarlet and have a high enough reputation to ask her to be your handler, your previous handler will disappear (though Heck will show up again near the end if you have a low reputation with Scarlet but ask her to help anyways.)